Mini Lemon and Gin Gift Set

 In stock

-These Lemon Meyers are always popular for their tasty fruit and compact habit.
-A cross between a regular lemon and a mandarin the fruit are oval in shape and slightly sweeter and juicer than a traditional lemon.
-Perfect for drinks and cocktails!
+These Lyvia lemons are part of the Limequat family (Citrus x floridana 'Eustis')and are always popular for their tasty fruit and compact habit.
+A cross between a regular lemon and a kumquat the fruit are oval in shape, but turn yellow when ripe.
+Each fruit is about a quarter of the size of a normal lemon and taste delicious making them a perfect for drinks and cocktails!.

 Beautiful tree with loads of fruit and the gin and tonic was wrapped really well.
 This was a lovely gift for my daughter.